IOP-Experiments/otree-double-auction/README.md

   `bot_enable (checked)`: Participants who leave the game by terminating their web session, will be replaced by a bot.
 A bot will make a bid equal to the valuation (buyer) or production cost at a random point in time.
 Bots will be indicated as "bot" to all other players.
 If the participants restore their web session, the respective bots leave the game again.
 - `delay_before_market_opens`: Time in seconds before the market opens for trading.

 - `market_size`: Maximum number of players in each market.
+If the market_size is smaller than the Number of participants, more markets within a session will be created.

 - `num_of_test_rounds`: Number of test rounds.